inveniosoftware/training/03-infrastructure-tour/README.md

 In order to be able to go through all of the infrastructure components that an Invenio instance is built from, we have to use the `docker-compose.full.yml` setup.
-To bring it up we have to execute the following commands:
+It is used for demonstration purposes, since it allows us to run all components in containers.
+To bring it up we have to execute the following
+commands:

 ```bash
 # Build our Invenio application images first